TonyPhipps/tech-notes/Products/Splunk/search.md

 SHIFT + Windows + E - Alternative to above
 CTRL + \ - Auto format the current search

 # Alerts
 - Use Alert Type: Scheduled whenever possible to preserve resources.
 Set time frame to the largest acceptable window.
 - Set an Expires time that is 2-3 times how long the search should take for the given time frame (defined by schedule)
 - The "Suppress results with field value" field accepts comma-delimited lists of multiple items.

+# Macro
+Settings > Advanced Search > Search Macros > Add New
+- Allows storing a search string that can be referenced later using the macro name.
+- Can add arguments, which allows passing data into the macro search.
+  - Can use validation checks on arguments
+- Called using `macroname`

+# Workflow Actions
+Settings > Fields > Workflow Actions > Add New
+- Get/Post to pass information to external sources, or back to Splunk to perform secondary search
+- For example, a link that opens a browser to a WHOIS page, automatically looking up a given IP Address based on the src_ip field content via $src_ip$.

+# Data Models
+Settings > Data Models > New Data Model
+- Events, Searchs, Transactions
+- Allows mass normalization and subsequent correlation searches/reports/alerts
+- Allows more efficient reporting when used with Pivots
+- Root event/object > child object > childobject****
+- Root Search should be avoided, as they do not benefit from search speedup

 # Search Quick Reference